avishkaherath/TO_July2025/30_MHz_Fractional_N_PLL/doc/source/designdata.rst

     :alt: CIRCUIT_PLL_3BIT_DIV
     :width: 800

-The PLL uses a standard fractional-N architecture, where a feedback and output frequency divider are used to set the frequency multiplication with respect to the reference clock input.
+The PLL uses a standard fractional-N architecture, where a feedback and output frequency dividers are used to set the frequency multiplication with respect to the reference clock input.

 Phase-Frequency Detector (PFD)
 ------------------------------